AIJAC: 2000s

-In August 2003, AIJAC joined forces with several other Australian Jewish organisations and media including Australian Jewish News, the New South Wales Jewish Board of Deputies (NSWJBD), the Executive Council of Australian Jewry (ECAJ), and the Zionist Federation of Australia in opposing the Sydney Peace Foundation's decision to award Palestinian intellectual and PLO official Dr. Hanan Ashrawi the 2003 Sydney Peace Prize.
+In August 2003, AIJAC joined forces with several other Australian Jewish organisations and media, including Australian Jewish News, the New South Wales Jewish Board of Deputies, ECAJ and ZFA, in opposing the Sydney Peace Foundation's decision to award Palestinian intellectual and Palestinian Liberation Organization official Dr. Hanan Ashrawi the 2003 Sydney Peace Prize.
 AIJAC published a fact sheet criticising Ashrawi for her alleged anti-Israel rhetoric and extremist views.
 Despite intense lobbying from Jewish groups and media, the Sydney Peace Foundation refused to rescind Ashrawi's prize.
 On 6 November 2003, New South Wales Premier Bob Carr awarded Ashrawi the 2003 Sydney Peace Prize during a public ceremony at the New South Wales Parliament.
 Baruch Kimmerling, a sociologist from the Hebrew University, wrote, "As an Israeli, as a Jew and as an academic I am deeply sorry and ashamed that members of the Australian Jewish community are acting against this rightful nomination."

 In 2005, AIJAC praised Israeli Prime Minister Ariel Sharon's decision to withdraw from the Gaza Strip, claiming that it proved Israel's commitment to peace.
 AIJAC and most Australian Jewish groups supported the withdrawal from Gaza.
 AIJAC National Chairman Mark Leibler disagreed with the State Zionist Council of Victoria president Dr Danny Lamm and the State Zionist Council of New South Wales' president Brian Levitan's opposition to the disengagement from Gaza, stating that communal leaders should not express views that "are at odds with the views of the constituency".
 At the same time, Leibler defended the right to protest by elements of the Jewish community opposed to the Gaza disengagement.
 AIJAC analyst Ted Lapkin claimed that Hamas's electoral success during the 2006 Palestinian legislative election reflected a long record of Palestinians "spurning opportunities for peace".

 2010s

 In 2016, AIJAC accused then senator Nick Xenophon of being "highly and one-sidedly critical of Israel" during his time in the Australian Senate.
 The organisation also criticised the Australian Greens for trying to make Israel the "sole-aggressor" against Palestine.

-In 2018, AIJAC lodged a complaint against the Australian Broadcasting Corporation regarding an online article which claimed that Hamas was declared a terrorist organisation because of it activities against Israeli "occupation" of Palestine.
+In 2018, AIJAC lodged a complaint against the Australian Broadcasting Corporation (ABC) regarding an online article which claimed that Hamas was declared a terrorist organisation because of it activities against Israeli "occupation" of Palestine.
 The ABC complaints unit agreed with AIJAC that Hamas's status was not, according to the Australian Government, based on any occupation.
 Dr. Rubenstein said:

-"The ABC news coverage of events in Gaza and Israel’s south on...
-July 15, was indeed problematic, setting out the Israeli attacks against Gaza without providing adequate context of the reasons for these strikes...
-However, we note that the reports... on that night’s ABC TV news and the following morning’s ‘AM’ program on ABC radio were a significant improvement...
-We hope that the latter two reports are indicative that future ABC reporting on Israel will endeavor to be professional and fair, as it has sometimes failed to be in the recent past."
+The ABC news coverage of events in Gaza and Israel's south on ...
+July 15, was indeed problematic, setting out the Israeli attacks against Gaza without providing adequate context of the reasons for these strikes ...
+However, we note that the reports ... on that night's ABC TV news and the following morning's 'AM' program on ABC radio were a significant improvement ...
+We hope that the latter two reports are indicative that future ABC reporting on Israel will endeavor to be professional and fair, as it has sometimes failed to be in the recent past.